sirine-zanina/Dashboard-admin/README.md

 # Dashboard-admin
- A fullstack website app for an administrative dashboard to visualize customer and product data.
+ A fullstack website application for an administrative dashboard to visualize customer and product data.
 The dashboard displays graphs, including the number of sales by category and a view of the overall profit.